ankitsingh122/TTT_Assignment/README.md

 # Abstract

-The App isn't developed using Create React App framework.
 The App is developed from scratch by installing and configuring various packages like parcel, react, react-dom, tailwindcss and postcss.
-Haven't used Create React App framework because we are developing a small App (profile page) so, our App don't require many packages but Create React App downloads many packages which we do not require in our App.

 To manage and execute packages in our App, [npm](https://www.npmjs.com/) is used.